Find your Ancestors through Revolutionary Military War Records

 lead to mistaken identity.
 Analyze all your collected data before drawing any rash

-conclusions or adding genealogy data to your tree.
+data to your tree.

 The Revolutionary War (1775 – 1783)